unoplatform/uno/doc/articles/get-started-next-steps.md

 Already [completed the tutorial](getting-started-tutorial-1.md)?
 Ready to build your own app or library, or just want to learn more?
 These resources will help you on your way.

 * The Uno Platform brings Microsoft's UWP/WinUI framework to Android, iOS, macOS, Linux, and WebAssembly.
-The wealth of [official Microsoft documentation on the UWP framework](https://docs.microsoft.com/en-us/windows/uwp/develop/) is a great place to start, particularly if you've never used UWP/WinUI or Xaml before.
+The wealth of [official Microsoft documentation on the UWP framework](https://docs.microsoft.com/en-us/windows/uwp/develop/) is a great place to start, particularly if you've never used UWP/WinUI or XAML before.
 Some additonal resources :
    - [Get started with Windows 10 apps](https://docs.microsoft.com/en-us/windows/uwp/get-started/)
    - [Universal Windows Platform documentation](https://docs.microsoft.com/en-us/windows/uwp/develop)